Brand new facility opened January 2021

-The teaching team consists of highly qualified academics with a range of expertise and experience.
+The team consists of highly qualified academics.
+They have a range of expertise and experience.

-Postgraduate students sometimes assist in teaching and assessing some modules, however, experienced academics teach the vast majority of lectures and seminars.
+Postgraduate students sometimes assist in teaching and assessing some modules.
+However, experienced academics teach the vast majority of lectures and seminars.

 Science is all about playful juggling with ideas and trying to find and explain the unknown in our quest to generate new knowledge and ensure the survivability of our future generations.
 Recent developments in plant genetics research have opened up many new Pandora’s Boxes of pleasurable confusions and possibly new solutions to develop new and resilient crop plants which could withstand harsh environmental conditions to meet our growing food demands.Dr Naeem SyedPlant Science Lecturer

 You will receive feedback on all practice assessments and on formal assessments undertaken by coursework.
 Feedback on examination performance is available upon request from the module leader.
-Feedback is intended to help you learn and you are encouraged to discuss it with your module tutor.
-We aim to provide you with feedback within 15 working days of hand-in.
+Feedback is intended to help you learn and you are encouraged to discuss it with your module leader or personal academic tutor.

-The 2020/21 annual tuition fees for this course are:
+The 2022/23 annual tuition fees for this course are:

-|Full-time - placement year *||£1,850||N/A|
+|Full-time - placement year||£1,850||N/A|

 Tuition fees for all courses are payable on an annual basis, except where stated.

-Please read the 2020/21 Tuition Fee Statement for further information regarding 2020/21 tuition fees and year on year fee increases.
+Please read the 2022/23 Tuition Fee Statement for further information regarding 2022/23 tuition fees and year on year fee increases.